kichong/Ether-Flow/README.md

  * Users can submit a flow in response to a question/ request
  * Submitted flows are displayed next to corresponding question/ request
  * Requestors can choose wordsmith to collect bounty
- * Wordsmisths can collect the bounty
+ * Wordsmiths can collect the bounty
  * Anyone can boost a reward